react-declarative/react-declarative/docs/auto/interfaces/IFileFieldProps.md

 ```

 This variable represents a property 'view' extracted from an object of type PickProp&lt;IField&lt;Data, Payload&gt;, 'view'&gt;.
 The 'view' property is used to specify a specific view for processing fields.
+This variable represents a property 'view' extracted from an object of type PickProp&lt;IField<Data, Payload&gt;, 'view'>.
+The 'view' property is used to specify a specific view for processing fields.